microsoft/ML-For-Beginners/6-NLP/5-Hotel-Reviews-2/README.md

 df.Positive_Review = df.Positive_Review.apply(remove_stopwords)
 ```

-#### Sentiment Analysis
+### Performing sentiment analysis

 Now you should calculate the sentiment analysis for both negative and positive review columns, and store the result in 2 new columns.
 The test of the sentiment will be to compare it to the reviewer's score for the same review.
-For instance, if the sentiment thinks the negative review had a sentiment of 1 (extremely positive sentiment) and a positive review sentiment of 1, but the reviewer gave the hotel the lowest score possible, then either the review text doesn't match the score, or the sentiment analyser could not recognise the sentiment correctly.
+For instance, if the sentiment thinks the negative review had a sentiment of 1 (extremely positive sentiment) and a positive review sentiment of 1, but the reviewer gave the hotel the lowest score possible, then either the review text doesn't match the score, or the sentiment analyser could not recognize the sentiment correctly.
 You should expect some sentiment scores to be completely wrong, and often that will be explainable, e.g. the review could be extremely sarcastic "Of course I LOVED sleeping in a room with no heating" and the sentiment analyser thinks that's positive sentiment, even though a human reading it would know it was sarcasm.

-NLTK supplies different sentiment analysers to learn with, and you can substitute them and see if the sentiment is more or less accurate.
+NLTK supplies different sentiment analyzers to learn with, and you can substitute them and see if the sentiment is more or less accurate.
 The VADER sentiment analysis is used here.

 > Hutto, C.J. & Gilbert, E.E.
 (2014).
 VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
 Eighth International Conference on Weblogs and Social Media (ICWSM-14).
 Ann Arbor, MI, June 2014.